gvelim/advent2023/src/bin/day17/README.md

 3. (10,10), arrived from Down, and it is the 1st step upwards, hence we can move further up or turn
 4. etc

-Therefore, the cost at Position `P` is defined in terms of current Direction `D` and Step `S`.
+Therefore, the cost at Position `P` is defined in terms of all the previous/past Blocks with Position `P`, Direction `D` and Step `S` leading to the position `P`.
 Hence, the path cost at any specific position P is
 ```
-Cost at path position P = f( Position, Direction, Step )
+Cost at path position P =  Cost at P + Parent_Cost( Position, Direction, Step )
+with Parent_Cost expressed by the same formula recursively.
 ```
 With the above definition for every step in the path, we can use the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) to calculate the series of `( Position, Direction, Step )` steps the form the path with the least heat loss.